5 Ways to Experience Fall in The Woodlands

 RELAX ON AN OUTDOOR PATIO

 Once the chilly air of autumn sets in, you’ll probably want to spend as much time as you can out in the inviting sunshine.
 Fortunately, that’s easy to do in The Woodlands.
 Many of our more than 150 restaurants have outdoor patios where you can relish open-air dining at its finest.
-The lion’s share of these eateries reside at Hughes Landing, The Woodlands Waterway and Market Street, three areas within walking or biking distance of each other that are also linked by the free Woodlands Waterway Trolley.
+The lion’s share of these eateries reside at Hughes Landing, The Woodlands Waterway and Market Street, three areas within walking or biking distance of each other that are also linked by the free Woodlands Town Center Trolley.
 Since everything is so close together, you could spend an entire day on your very own progressive dining adventure.
 With so much great food and fall sunshine to savor, why wouldn’t you?

 LISTEN TO LIVE MUSIC ON A CRISP FALL EVENING